Getting the Packages

 In addition to a recursive resolver, an Edge installation consists of three services.

-service is provided by the tapir-pop
+The dnstapir-pop service is provided by the dnstapir-pop package.
+It

 consists of a daemon process that communicates with a DNS TAPIR Core